How to write a landing page to sell your info product

 There are several ways to sell an info product, such as with a sales funnel, a content marketing strategy or following Jeff Walker’s famous formula.

-What they all have in common is a landing page where you address the prospects to in order to provide more selling arguments.
+What they all have in common is a landing page to which you direct prospects so you can provide more powerful reasons to buy your product.

-This landing page is the last step, where all your efforts creating the product and your strategy can either blow away or provide you with a steady passive income.
+This landing page is the final step where all your efforts in creating the product and your strategy can either go to waste or provide you with a steady passive income.

-Before you start writing your landing page I’m going to ask you to first think and then answer this question.
+Before you start writing your landing page, I’m going to ask you to answer an important question.

-Do you have a clear idea of who your ideal customer is?
+Do you have a clear idea of who your buyer persona is?

-I hope the answer is yes, because if you have already created an info product it means that you know your customer profile for which that info product is intended.
+I hope the answer is yes because if you have already created an info product, it means that you know the customer profile for which this product is intended.

-To write a landing page that gives results you need to know the desires, hopes, concerns, fears and dreams of your prospects inside out.
+To write a landing page that gets results, you need to know your prospect’s desires, hopes, concerns, fears and dreams inside and out.

-And in order to know all these feelings you have to deeply study your buyer persona.
+And to know all those feelings, you need to study your buyer persona in depth.

-Track comments on social media, send questionnaires to your current customers, talk to people, read books and articles, especially those same ones your prospect reads.
+Monitor social media comments, send questionnaires to your current customers, talk to people, read books and articles, especially the same stuff your prospect reads.

 Take note of all this information and assimilate it in your head.